 ROBOTIC OCEAN CONDITIONER - This vessel is designed to operate in unmanned fleets to target ocean waste before it settles on the ocean floor where nobody can recover it.
 There is nothing like it in existence today, though other ideas for trapping plastic waste are being developed, such as that of Boyan Slat.
 Autonomy in terms of energy harvesting and ocean navigation are essential elements of the SeaVax system.

 One of the key technologies in any ocean cleaning operation is the cost effective operation of SeaVax machines.
-This involves the development and testing of an operating system that is capable of navigating without human intervention, save only that there are human eyes on board at all times remotely monitored via a shore based operations headquarters.
+This involves the development and testing of an operating system that is capable of navigating without human intervention to COLREGs standards, save only that there are human eyes on board at all times remotely monitored via a shore based operations headquarters.

 Autonomous Unmanned Navigation has been a military objective for some years ending with the launch of the American warship funded by DARPA.
 On land the military have been active in this area of research with ......